Wemmel: Marquess of Wemmel

 Leo's granddaughter married Gyselbrecht Taye, the lord of Elewijt, and Wemmel once again came under a different lord, this time belonging to the well known Coudenbergh family from Brussels.
 This family would govern the heerlijkheid as it was raised in status first to a barony and later to a margravate, only losing power in 1792 as France invaded the Low Countries as part of the French Revolutionary Wars.

 Through the marriage between Marie Josepha Taye 6th Marquess of Assche, 3rd Marquess of Wemmel and count Jan-Antoon Van der Noot, the House of vander Noot inherited all the power and castles.
 Members of his family would play an important role in the Brabantian Revolution.

 In 1838, all the ruling family's possessions in Wemmel were sold to William Bernard of Limburg-Stirum, who then became mayor.
 Two of his daughters would continue to live in Wemmel Castle at the centre of the town until 1926.
-Their heirs donated the chateau to the municipality, and has served as the municipality's town hall ever since.
+Their heirs donated the chateau to the municipality, and it has served as the municipality's town hall ever since.